USS Connecticut (SSN-22): History

-2021 seamount collision
+2021 pier and seamount collisions

+On 14 April 2021 during pre-deployment training, Connecticut hit a pier in Point Loma, California, prompting a separate command investigation and a navigation safety stand down for the boat.

-On 2 October 2021, Connecticut was damaged after she collided with a seamount while maneuvering in the South China Sea.
+On 2 October 2021 Connecticut was damaged after she collided with a seamount while maneuvering in the South China Sea.
 About eleven sailors sustained injuries, though none were reported to be life threatening.
 The submarine's propulsion system were said to be operating normally.
 After an investigation, the commanding officer, his executive officer, and the chief of the boat were all relieved of duty.

-The US Navy intends to repair the submarine, with work to begin in 2023.
+The US Navy is repairing the submarine, work began in 2023 and a planned repair time frame of 43 months, returning to service in September 2026.